Diploma of Screen and Media

-Television content is in demand due to the growth in television channels, which has seen the rise of new job roles and opportunities within the industry as well as the increased funding of projects and facilities.
-Industry professionals regularly turn to RMIT students and graduates to fill roles in all aspects of TV and film production.
+Screen content is in demand due to the growth in digital television and online content delivery, which has seen the rise of new job roles and opportunities within the industry.
+Industry professionals regularly turn to RMIT students and graduates to fill roles in all aspects of screen and media production.

 This program aims to provide students with the skills and knowledge necessary to work as: